Arithmetic logic unit: Complex operations

-Although an ALU can be designed to perform complex functions, the resulting higher circuit complexity, cost, power consumption and larger size makes this impractical in many cases.
-Consequently, ALUs are often limited to simple functions that can be executed at very high speeds (i.e., very short propagation delays), and the external processor circuitry is responsible for performing complex functions by orchestrating a sequence of simpler ALU operations.
+Although it is possible to design ALUs that can perform complex functions, this is usually impractical due to the resulting increases in circuit complexity, power consumption, propagation delay, cost and size.
+Consequently, ALUs are typically limited to simple functions that can be executed at very high speeds (i.e., very short propagation delays), with more complex functions being the responsibility of software or external circuitry.
+For example: